-20 Also known as 'external patching' or 'just-in-time patching', virtual patching creates a security policy enforcement layer which prevents the exploitation of a known vulnerability.
+&lt;sup>20 Also known as 'external patching' or 'just-in-time patching', virtual patching creates a security policy enforcement layer which prevents the exploitation of a known vulnerability.
 The actual source code of the application is not modified.

-21 There are certain types of patches that may not need to be tested where the potential risks associated with such patches may be low.
+&lt;sup>21 There are certain types of patches that may not need to be tested where the potential risks associated with such patches may be low.
 For example, patches provided by the software or firmware vendor designed to fix minor issues that are not critical to the operation of the system.
 Nonetheless, financial institutions should have a process in place to identify such patches and the appropriate activities for deployment.

-- 7.71.
-Prior to deployment, backups of the system(s) to be changed or patched should be performed, enabling the financial institution to have a point-in-time instance of the system, its configurations, and data. - 7.72.
-During deployment, the financial institution should monitor the system(s) to ensure correct functioning and to identify any issues that may arise.
-Information generated by logs should be captured to facilitate such monitoring and any potential troubleshooting or investigations should the change or patch encounter issues. - 7.73.
-Financial institutions should also establish rollback procedures to cater for unexpected failures during the process of implementing a change or patch in the production environment.
-Such rollback procedures should include system-specific steps taken to revert the patched or changed system to a previous state. - 7.74.
-Where blue-green22 deployment strategies are adopted, financial institutions should ensure that the strategy is appropriate for change or patch, and the complexity of the systems, and that all system dependencies, including data schemas are fully mapped prior to implementation. - 7.75.
-A financial institution that relies on third parties to update its systems should have procedures or controls in place to be informed of activities performed in the production environment.
+- 7.5.16 Where blue-green deployment strategies are adopted, financial institutions should ensure that the strategy is appropriate for change or patch, and the complexity of the systems, and that all system dependencies, including data schemas are fully mapped prior to implementation. - 7.5.17 A financial institution that relies on third parties to update its systems should have procedures or controls in place to be informed of activities performed in the production environment.
 Where necessary, depending on the criticality of the system, the financial institution should obtain assurance on the third parties' activities in the production environment by engaging appropriate independent parties to review the changes performed.

-22 A blue-green deployment model is one where two separate sets of resources are running in parallel, and traffic is gradually directed from one set to another as the resources on the latter set is updated following a change release.
+&lt;sup>22 A blue-green deployment model is one where two separate sets of resources are running in parallel, and traffic is gradually directed from one set to another as the resources on the latter set is updated following a change release.